ahmd7/Dynamic-Site-to-Site-VPN-AWS/README.md

 ## Stage 5 - Cleanup

-23. Delete the on-premises stack, VPN connections, and customer gateways.
+23. Delete VPN connections, and customer gateways.
 Wait for connections to be removed.

-24. Delete the ONPREM stack and AWS stack.
+24. Delete the stack.

 **Note:** Ensure thorough understanding of the steps and review the provided configuration files before executing.